wjq-learning/wjq-learning.github.io/_pages/about.md

 I received my Ph.D. degree in Computer Science and Technology from the College of Computer Science and Technology, Zhejiang University, under the supervision of [Asst.
 Prof. Sha Zhao](http://www.shazhao.net/) and [Prof. Gang Pan](https://person.zju.edu.cn/gpan).

-I earned my bachelor's degree in Software Engineering from the College of Computer Science and Technology at Harbin Institute of Technology.
+I earned my bachelor's degree in Software Engineering from the College of Computer Science and Technology, Harbin Institute of Technology.

 My research interests include EEG decoding, Brain-Computer Interfaces, Deep Learning, and Artificial Intelligence.